openqasm/openqasm/source/language/openpulse.rst

 Frames
 ------

-When interacting with qubits, it is powerful to track of a frame of reference, akin to the rotating frame of a Hamiltonian, throughout the execution of a program.
+When interacting with qubits, it is necessary to keep track of a frame of reference, akin to the rotating frame of a Hamiltonian, throughout the execution of a program.
 Openpulse provides the ``frame`` type which is responsible for tracking two properties: